Roblox/creator-docs/content/en-us/luau/type-checking.md

 ## Type Exports

-Types can be exported through `Class.ModuleScript` using the `export` keyword infront of a type definition.
+Types can be exported from a `Class.ModuleScript` using the `export` keyword.

 ```lua title="Types Module in ReplicatedStorage"
 export type Cat = {